ksuomala/Roger_skyline/README.md

 which logs the whole in a file named /var/log/update_script.log.
 Create a scheduled task for this script once a week at 4AM and every time the machine reboots.
 • Make a script to monitor changes of the /etc/crontab file and sends an email to root if it has been modified.
-Create a scheduled script task every day at midnight."
+Create a scheduled script task every day at midnight.